justinribeiro/lite-youtube/README.md

 - _new in v1.6_: Adds `autoPause` for pausing videos scrolled off screen; adds `--lite-youtube-aspect-ratio` CSS custom property create custom aspect ratio videos; adds `--lite-youtube-frame-shadow-visible` CSS custom property to disable frame shadow (flat look); adds a named slot `image` that allows for setting custom poster image; adds `credentialless` for COEP
 - _new in v1.7_: Adds support for 404 fallback posters; add noscript injector to lightdom for search indexing (disable via `disablenoscript` attribute in v1.7.1).
 - _new in v1.8_: Adds support for styling the play button via `::part` (thank you [@Lukinoh](https://github.com/Lukinoh)!).
+- Adds support for standard `<video>` tag with `lite-youtube` attribute for compatibility with platforms that filter custom HTML tags (like Shopify).

 ## Install via package manager